 Thomas is from Dunmore East in Waterford where he attended Killea boys primary school and De la Salle school, Waterford.
 Barr is the younger brother of Irish Olympic track athlete Jessie Barr (4x400m relay London 2012) they also share a birthdate – July 24.
 He also has a sister Becky and his parents are Tommy and Martina Barr.

 From a young age Thomas was interested in the world around him and how things worked preferring to figure things out independently than follow the instructions.
-Qualified with a Degree in Mechanical Engineering and Masters Degree in Sports Performance both from the University of Limerick (UL).
-Thomas continues to have his training base in UL with his coaches Hayley and Drew Harrison.
+Qualified with a Degree in Mechanical Engineering and a Master’s Degree in Sports Performance both from the University of Limerick (UL).
+Since Thomas’s graduation his training base has remained in UL under the guidance of coaches Hayley and Drew Harrison.

 In 2018 he won a famous bronze medal in the 400m Hurdles in a time of 48.31 seconds at the European Championships in Berlin, ending an 84-year wait for an Irish male sprinter to reach the podium in a major championships.
 He also won his eighth national 400m Hurdles title setting a new championships best performance of 49.56.
 Set an Irish best performance for 400m Hurdles (indoors).